dfinity/ic-js/packages/sns/README.md

 ## Usage

-`sns-js` can be used with two distinctive approaches.
-One explorative way, in which you only provide the `root` canister ID of your project to initialize a wrapper that takes care of routing the queries to the appropriate canister - i.e. one single entry for all functions, or another more common way in which you instantiate the canisters you need.
+`sns-js` can be utilized with two distinct approaches.
+The first approach is explorative, where you only need to provide the Sns root canister ID of your project to initialize a wrapper that handles routing the calls to the appropriate canister.
+This means having a single entry point for all functions.
+The second approach, which is more common, involves instantiating the specific canisters you require.

 ### Explorative way